Aaarcadia – Fire Arch and the Dystopian Hippylgrimage

 Torchbearers have made their final group selection and are now closed.

-Providing the light that allows the audience to see through the veil and witness the festival.
+We stand between the darkness and the light allowing the audience to see through the veil and witness the festival.

-Torchbearers are the physical representation of the veil between the real world and the fae world.
+Torchbearers are the physical representation of the veil between worlds.
 We provide the light that allows the audience to see the performance and are a visual barrier between the audience and the performance.

-We light the Neid Fire at the beginning of the performance, then carry that fire using torches along the procession and into performance spaces in order to provide light for the festival.
+In the beginning we light the Neid fire providing all fire on the hill, then carry that fire in our torches along the procession and into performance spaces in order to provide light.

 – – – – –